Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Bell inequalities and nonlocality

-To illustrate this mechanism within our numerical model, we introduce a graphical representation of the hidden-variable space of the experiment.
-In Bohmian mechanics the outcome of each run is completely determined by the initial particle positions.
-By representing these initial conditions as points on a unit disk and coloring each point according to the corresponding measurement outcome, we obtain a simple visualization of how the domains associated with the different joint outcomes depend on the experimental settings while the local statistics remain unchanged, thereby illustrating the no-signaling property.
+To illustrate this mechanism within our numerical model, we introduce a representation of the hidden-variable configuration space.
+In Bohmian mechanics, each realization of the experiment is fully determined by the initial particle positions.
+By representing these initial conditions as points on a unit disk and assigning to each point the corresponding measurement outcomes, we obtain a direct visualization of how the hidden-variable space is partitioned into outcome domains.
+While the geometry of these domains depends on the measurement settings, their projected measures associated with local outcomes remain unchanged, thereby providing a concrete illustration of the no-signaling property.